 - Demonstrated ability to work successfully in a fast pace, highly structured, deadline driven culture.

 - Capable of sharing knowledge, mentoring, and training other team members.

 - Knowledge of domestic and international higher risk countries, jurisdictions and corridors of AML/CTF concern, preferred.

-- Fluent/bilingual communication skills, preferred.
+- Fluent/bilingual communication skills in English.